phunware/maas-ads-android-sdk/README.md

 ### Native Ad Usage

 Native ads are advertisments designed to fit naturally into your app's look and feel.
-Pre-defined ad features are provided as a JSON payload which your app consumes in a template that follows your UI's theme.
+Predefined ad features are provided as a JSON payload which your app consumes in a template that follows your UI's theme.

 *Example Code Usage*